 The Emergency Management Program

-Once basic Lifelines are re-established, activation of the EOC de-escalates, Incident Response transitions into Community Recovery, and the County government begins implementing its plans for debris clean-up, infrastructure repairs, and infrastructure restoration, including taking action to mitigate future damage from similar incidents.
+Once the damage has been assessed and basic Lifelines are stabilized, the Incident Response can transition into Community Recovery, and the local government can implement its long-term plans to restore infrastructure and systems, taking action to mitigate future damage from similar incidents.

 Community Lifelines are the integrated network of assets, services, and capabilities that are used day-to-day to support the ongoing needs of society.
 Multiple components and subcomponents make up each lifeline.
 During a disaster response, First Responders conduct life-safety operations; Emergency Management focuses on stabilizing Community Lifelines.